fwsGonzo/barebones/README.md

     - Yes you can.
 Welcome to (identity-mapped) kernel space.
 Set up your own pagetables!
 - Do I really need a cross-compiler to work on this project?
     - No, that is a misconception that the OSdev community holds dear to its heart, but its not necessary.
 The Linux-native compilers will use FS/GS for TLS, and will require you to fake the table that (among other things) contain the stack sentinel value.
 Otherwise, you can reasonably expect normal library calls to be optimized (printf -> write).
+- When booting the GRUB image nothing happens, it looks to be crashing etc.
+	- Make sure you didn't compile with GCC and then link with LLD, and especially don't mix LTO into this.
+	- Minimal builds can be risky, especially -Oz on clang.
+	- There could be a genuine issue, so let me know.

 ## Undefined sanitizer